How to clear cookies in any web browser on Windows

-Cookies are small pieces of data stored on your computer while you are browsing Internet.
+Cookies are small pieces of data stored on your computer while you are browsing the internet.
 Typically, the text file will contain your username for the site (though, not your password), along with details of what you’ve done while you were on the site.
-Cookies can be useful – they save you from having to type your username each time, and allow you to pick up where you left off on a shopping site.
+Cookies can be useful – they save you from having to type your username each time and allow you to pick up where you left off on a shopping site.
 However, there are several reasons why you should delete them regularly.

 First of all, cookies may contain private information about you and your browsing process, so if you want to protect your online privacy you should delete cookies on your computer.
-Second, if you browse Internet a lot, cookies start to pile up taking space on your computer and slowing it down.
+Second, if you browse the nternet a lot, cookies start to pile up taking space on your computer and slowing it down.
 Also, if cookies get outdated, they may cause errors.
 That's why it is strongly recommended to clear cookies for any browser you use.

 Delete cookies in any browser with CleanMyPC